Spring cleaning? Here’s how to dispose of medications properly

 Cleaning out unused and unwanted medications is an important step in the deep clean and decluttering process, said Erin Quinn, PharmD, pharmacy manager at Children’s Hospital.

-Although Friday, April 19, is National Clean Out Your Medicine Cabinet Day, Quinn suggests a more frequent schedule — every six months.
+Although Friday, April 19, is National Clean Out Your Medicine Cabinet Day, Quinn suggests a more frequent medication disposal schedule — every six months.

 Leftover medications stored in cabinets, either in the kitchen or bathrooms, can easily get into the wrong hands, warns Quinn.

 “There are a lot of safety benefits to cleaning out the area where you store your household medications,” she said.
 “One is to decrease the potential for accidents.
-Medicines that you no longer take should be removed because of the risk of accidental ingestion, either by you or someone else.
+Medication disposal for those that you no longer take reduces the risk of accidental ingestion, either by you or someone else.

 “As a pediatric pharmacist, we often think about that population.
 For infants and toddlers, who are very curious, everything goes in their mouths.
 Young children may not know what it is because medications can often look like candy.”